 Conditionally validate the suspension notice subject to the Interconnection Customer’s agreement to mitigate issues identified in the validation.
 Mitigation requirements can be associated with impacts the suspension will have on other queued customers, the Participating TO, or the CAISO.
 If the Interconnection Customer cannot mitigate these impacts, the suspension will be rejected.

-Deny the suspension because it would result in a tariff violation (e.g., exceeding the 7/10 year window without an MMA and consent from the CAISO and Participating TO).
+Deny the suspension because it would result in a Tariff violation (e.g., exceeding the 7/10 year window without an MMA and consent from the CAISO and Participating TO).

 Ninety days before an approved suspension’s anticipated end, the CAISO and the Participating TO will tender an amended draft LGIA with new construction milestones.
 The parties will negotiate in good faith such that the amended LGIA can be executed prior to the suspension’s end.